1hiking/1hiking.github.io/content/posts/Matrix_101_for_your_friends.md

 +++
 title = "Matrix 101 for your friends" date = 2021-07-28
+lastmod = 2021-08-02
 description = "A guide for your Discord user to understand principles of Matrix and its ecosystem" tags = ["Matrix","Discord"] categories = ["Guides","Matrix","Articles","Posts"]
 +++

-In recent years the Matrix protocol, messaging service, decentralised conversation store or whatever you want to call it has been gaining a lot of traction as a replacement in many communities for many reasons, it might be because IRC isn't cutting it or you are using a propietary service.
+In recent years the Matrix protocol, messaging service, decentralised conversation store or whatever you want to call it has been gaining a lot of traction as a replacement in many communities for many reasons, it might be because IRC isn't cutting it or you are using a service which doesn't respect your privacy or has horrible security.

-However many technical terms or technologies are not very well understood, for this reason I made this guide in hopes you can pick the service up easily.
+However many technical terms or user choices are hard to understand for newcomers, because of this I made this guide (is it one? 🤔) in hopes you can pick the service up easily.

 ## Terminology